ahSOLO/Bar-Chart-Lib/README.md

 **Display Options**
 - valuePosition: Where the value is displayed on each bar (string).
 Choices are "top", "middle", or "bottom".
 Note that values will automatically be displayed above a bar if the height of the bar is too short to display it within the bar.
 - setBarColors: The color(s) that each bar will take.
 To color all bars the same color, pass a single color code (string).
 To color each bar individually, pass an array of color codes (array of strings): each color code within the array will be mapped to a single bar from left to right, bottom to top.
+Bar-Chart-Lib includes three pre-made palettes for your convenience.
+They can be referenced through there variable names: pal1, pal2, and pal3.
 - setBackgroundColor: The color of the chart background (string).
 - setLabelColor: The color of all text within the chart, with the exception of the title.
 - animateBars: The default animations can be turned off by passing `animateBars:"off"` as an option.